-Apostles and prophets bear witness to Christ and his divine mission.
-As we approach this Easter season, we have compiled some of our favorite quotes from Apostles on the atonement.
+Apostles and prophets bear witness to Christ and His divine mission.
+This Easter season, we have compiled some of our favorite quotes from apostles on the Atonement.

 Boyd K. Packer